jarney/gyoji/README.md

 without going "too far" and making too many assumptions about the "standard" library, the environment, or the way it should be used.

-It uses the C ABI (largely thanks to LLVM) and does NOT introduce exceptions or other constructs which would break ABI compatibility.
+It uses the C ABI(*) (largely thanks to LLVM) and does NOT introduce exceptions or other constructs which would break ABI compatibility.
+Note that structure-based arguments and returns are NOT compliant with the C ABI.
+Fortunately, these are rare, but this is not a solved problem yet.
 It does NOT ever "panic" or halt execution without the programmer's explicit instruction to do so.

 The syntax will be "familiar" to users of C, Java, C++, borrowing many ideas from prior art, but is not intended to be backward-compatible with any of them.